-The student completes a "Request for PLAR" form, then submits a detailed chronological résumé plus a written summary (using professional presentation) of how their past education and work experience should be considered towards their request for PLAR.
+The student completes a "Request for PLAR" form, then submits a detailed chronological résumé plus written summary (using professional presentation) explaining how their past education and work experience can be considered towards their request for PLAR.
 The application will not be processed until the required fee is paid through Financial Services.
-Drop off, fax or mail the PLAR request plus all documents to Reception, for the Registrar's Office.
-The form and other documents may also be submitted directly to: registrar@ucanadawest.ca. grade.
-PLAR notation are not calculated into the GPA.
+Drop off, fax, mail or email the PLAR request plus all documents to the Registrar's Office.